 So, if I was to write a letter to you – to all the peopleout there who feel burdened with grief, who feel less than, who are struggling to stay afloat and navigate the harsh waters of their reality, I would start with Dear Loved One.

-This is my friend Ahmad.
-He pretty much started this series.
-What I mean is it was his words that set something off in me that made me think about the larger problem at hand.
+This is Ahmad.
+He encouraged me to start this series.
 Yes, I am working through my own anxiety, my own PTSD, and I have no issue talking about it.
-But, … Continue reading It’s Your Turn Series: Post 11 “Life in My Days: 22 Years of Mental Illness and Counting”
+But, there's a but.
+But what about those who don't share their stories.
+They don't have an outlet to do so.
+They don't think someone will… Continue reading It’s Your Turn Series: Post 11 “Life in My Days: 22 Years of Mental Illness and Counting”